 Another towering figure in Kuchipudi was Vedantam Lakshminarayana Shastri of the 20th century who once again changed its direction.
 He moved from the little village of Kuchipudi, from which this art form takes its name, to the larger metropolis of Chennai, a major center for art and culture in India.
 His talent and brilliance was immediately recognized.
 He introduced women to Kuchipudi and choreographed several solo dances, which have become part of the Kuchipudi repertoire today.

-His student and today’s foremost exponent of Kuchipudi, is Guru Vempati Chinnasatyam.
-He has further popularized Kuchipudi worldwide.
-His choreography is known for its creativity, polish, refinement and complexity.
+His student and the foremost exponent of Kuchipudi of modern times, was Guru Vempati Chinnasatyam, who further popularized Kuchipudi worldwide.
+His choreography is known for its creativity, polish, refinement, and complexity.